gaarangoa/ARGminer/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Setup

+    npm install primeng --save
+    npm install bootstrap@3

+### Bootstrap requires a couple of steps to get it done:

+- Open the file .angular-cli.json from the root of your project.

+- Under the property apps the first item in that array is the default application.

+- There is a property styles which allows external global styles to be applied to your application.

+- Specify the path to bootstrap.min.css

+It should look like the following when you are done:

+    "styles": [
+    "../node_modules/bootstrap/dist/css/bootstrap.min.css",
+    "styles.css"
+    ],

+Note: When you make changes to .angular-cli.json you will need to re-start ng serve to pick up configuration changes.